Preet3627/Jee-AI-Schedular/README.md

 1.  **Clone the repository.**
 2.  **Setup Database:** Import the provided SQL schema into your MySQL database.
 3.  **Configure Environment:** Create a `.env` file in the project root.
-You can copy the contents from `public/.env.example.txt` and fill in your actual database credentials and a secret string for `JWT_SECRET`.
+You can copy the contents from `public/.env.example.txt` and fill in your actual database credentials and secret strings.
 4.  **Install Dependencies:**
     ```bash
     npm install